Skip to main content

 Research synthesisVery low evidenceModerate effect4 studies · 4 beneficial · 0 neutral · 0 harmful

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-All included studies are review articles; no primary clinical trial data with detailed dose, form, or population information were available for synthesis.
+Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.

 4 of 4 papers